cherryaugusta/Cultivating-Success/README.md

 # Cultivating Success: Leveraging Machine Learning to Optimize Crop Selection

+This repository contains my solution and personal enhancements for the guided project **"Predictive Modeling for Agriculture"** from DataCamp on [DataCamp](https://www.datacamp.com/projects/1772).

 ## Project Introduction

 Assessing soil health by measuring critical metrics such as nitrogen, phosphorus, potassium levels, and pH is essential for understanding soil conditions.
 However, this process can be both costly and time-intensive, often leading farmers to prioritize which metrics to measure based on financial constraints.